Robert Stephenson and Company: Important exports of the 19th century

-The Egyptian connections to Robert Stephenson were very considerable and a wealth of consequential artefacts are in Cairo Railway Museum.
-This includes what could well be the single most extravagant piece built by the Robert Stephenson Works.
-This is works number 1295 of 1862 whose artistic design was by Matthew Digby Wyatt.
-This 2-2-4T for the Egyptian Railways survives with all its fantastical marquetry in the Egyptian Railway Museum at Cairo.
-It is called the Khedive's Train.
+The Egyptian connections to Robert Stephenson were very considerable and a number of artefacts are in Cairo Railway Museum.
+This includes works number 1295 of 1862 whose artistic design was by Matthew Digby Wyatt.
+This lavish 2-2-4T built for the Egyptian Railways, called the Khedive's Train, is preserved in the Egyptian Railway Museum at Cairo.

+Shipbuilding

+In the 1880s, the company purchased the Hebburn shipbuilding yard of Messrs.
+M'Intyre & Co.
+(Limited), which had closed after building four ships.
+The first ship they built, the Endeavour, was launched on 14 January 1888.
+At that time, they had contracts to build two lightships for Trinity House and another steamship for a London company.

 Into the 20th century

 Over the remainder of the century, the company prospered in the face of increasing competition, supplying railways at home and abroad.
 By 1899, around 3,000 locomotives had been built and a new limited liability company was formed, Robert Stephenson and Company Limited and the works was moved to Darlington, the first locomotive leaving the shop in 1902.

 Most railways in Britain were building their own rolling stock, so most of the output was for export, from 4-4-0's for the Oudh and Rohilkhand Railway to GS (4-6-0) and HS (2-8-0) classes for the Bengal Nagpur Railway.
 These preceded the slightly larger BESA standard designs for the Indian railways.
 The works built the first British 2-10-0 for the Argentine Great Western Railway in 1905.

 In 1910, it sold the graving dock at Hebburn to Palmers Shipbuilding and Iron Company.

 During World War I, the company devoted itself to munitions work.
 However, between 1917 and 1920, a large batch of ROD 2-8-0 and SNCV type 18 0-6-0 tram locomotives were ordered by the War Office for use on the continent.
 From then on, business was slack, for various reasons.
 Notable were thirty 2-6-0 mixed traffic locomotives for the GWR in 1921, a batch of thirty 0-6-0 tank engines for the LNER and five 7F 2-8-0s for the Somerset and Dorset Joint Railway.
 In 1936 and 1937, only forty six were built, including eleven B17 class ("Sandringham") 4-6-0s for the LNER, and seven 2-6-4 passenger tank locomotives for the South Indian Railway Company.